Haidyg/fawry-challenge/README.md

 # fawry-challenge

-All examples exist in or.example package
+All examples exist in org.example package